You have no items in your shopping cart.

 Preventive Measure # 2: Dropped Your Lenses?
 Best You Clean Them Right Away

 Many times, we are so clumsy that we drop our contacts without knowing.
-And when that happens, it’s best that you find them, pick them up and instead of wearing them back in your eyes, hold on for a while.
+And when that happens, it’s best that you find them, pick them up and instead of wearing them back in your eyes you should dispose those and they should not be used again.

 Preventive Measure # 3: Using Contacts?
 Better Wash Your Hands Before You Use Them